Urban rail transit in Canada: Calgary

 Calgary Transit's CTrain network started operation on May 25, 1981.
-As of December 2023, the CTrain has the second-highest weekday ridership of any light rail transit system in North America, surpassed only by Guadalajara light rail system in Mexico.
+As of the first quarter of 2026, the CTrain has the second-highest weekday ridership of any light rail transit system in North America, surpassed only by Guadalajara light rail system in Mexico, and narrowly edging out Los Angeles Metro Rail.
 The CTrain carried over 312,000 passengers per weekday in the fourth quarter of 2018.
 There are 45 stations in operation in the 60 km CTrain system.
 After starting by running on one leg in 1981, the system has expanded and now has four legs radiating out into Calgary's suburbs in different directions.
 The legs have been organized into two routes (identified as the Red Line and the Blue Line) that connect the four legs via shared tracks in a downtown transit mall.
 The existing four legs of the system, as built in chronological order, are the south leg (1981), the northeast leg (1985), the northwest leg (1987), and the west leg (2012).